 1) The store is uniquely yours: I’ve written in the past about the importance of a compelling and unique value proposition.
 Mom & Pops continually face stiff competition from national big box stores and e-commerce giants that under cut them on price and over do them on selection.
 The smart Mom & Pops have done their homework and found their niche; the thing that they can offer that no one else can.
 Read the story of a small urban grocer who had the nerve to get rid of Coke and Pepsi in order to carry an exhaustive selection of old fashioned bottled soda pops.
 He’s no longer slugging it out on price with big grocery chains, he’s the long-tail merchant of soda pop and his customers love it.
 Read about a tiny ice cream shop in Philly that still sells ice cream from a 5 generations old family recipe that defies the science of frozen desserts and keeps customers coming back for more.
 And read about the small hardware store in Washington, D.C. that’s just blocks away from a Home Depot and takes care of customers with a well edited assortment and over the top service.
 Whether it’s a unique product, a unique experience or a level of service that can’t be matched, these retailers (like good e-commerce merchants) have something special that is theirs alone.

 2) It’s personal: E-commerce sites take pride in offering algorithmically driven personalized product recommendations.
+A great example of an ecommerce website selling wood rings would be Urbandesigner.co.
 Great, but is there a human touch to the site, to the service?
 Read about the jeweler who visits a long time customer in the hospital.
 Her terminal illness has caused her fingers to swell, so he gently cuts the ring off of her finger and has it re-sized so that she can wear it during her final days.
 Read about the florist who reaches out to customers who have lost a loved one with a bouquet and a hand written note after the funeral and visitations are over.
 On a brighter note, I recall buying swimwear from Landsend.com last year and receiving a friendly phone call the day after the package arrived to see if I needed to exchange a size.
 Sure, e-commerce thrives on automation, but a true human touch at the right time is something your customers won’t forget.

 3) It’s the community, stupid: In the world of e-commerce, social networking and community are things we treat as somewhat novel and new.
 Ask any successful Mom & Pop store and they’ll tell you that the community is the essential foundation of their business and always has been.
 Your reputation is all you’ve got.
 Of course people talk about you.
 When people shop, they connect with others, keep on top of community news and gossip and exchange information about who’s got great products, who’s having a sale, who sold them lousy meat last week.
 Mom & Pops donate to local causes, sponsor Little League teams, hang banners out to congratulate high school graduates, take up collections for a local business or family in need.
 They do it not as a means of promotion, but as a way of life.
 They know that the community will be what pulls them through their own tough times.
 Read Spector’s example of a florist who lost everything in a fire and was back in business within 6 hours, thanks to the outpouring of support from the community (including supplies and resources from competing florists!).
 Read the example of the grocery owner who was shot in a robbery.
 The people of the community, including other local businesses, took up collections for the injured man and helped the family get back on their feet.